dedenholm/ProtonVPN-auto-NATPMP-transmission-daemon-integration/README.md

 rc-service autonatpmpc start
 ```

-if you have a wireguard service script, edit the service file to add that service to its dependencies
+if you have a wireguard service script, edit the autonatpmpc service file to add the wireguard service to its dependencies